How We Help

 Have you have been the victim of someone else’s carelessness or negligence?
 Our firm’s 40 years of experience has been a powerful force, holding large corporations responsible for putting their profits over people.
-Our results total over $4.6 billion on behalf of thousands of American families and workers from around the country.
+Our case results total over $4.6 billion on behalf of thousands of American families and workers from around the country.

 On Your Side

-If you’ve taken a dangerous drug, received a defective medical device or otherwise suffered a tragedy, then you need a team of experts on your side who not only have a successful record, but who also have the previous experience in similar types of legal matters.
+If you’ve taken a dangerous drug, received a defective medical device or otherwise suffered a tragedy, then you need a team of experts on your side who not only have a successful record but who also have the previous experience in similar types of legal matters.
 That’s Searcy Denney.
-We help those whose rights have been violated, fight to hold drug and device manufactures accountable for their actions and seek fairness and equality for anyone who has been injured by a defective product.
+We help those whose rights have been violated, fight to hold drug and device manufacturers accountable for their actions and seek fairness and equality for anyone who has been injured by a defective product.

 Do You Need Help Right Now?

-If you need help today, and feel comfortable enough to take the first step by contacting our firm, we encourage you to not delay — call (800) 388-3905.
 When you call, you will speak with our receptionist, and you can simply say you are calling for a free consultation on your matter.
 The reception desk will immediately connect you with a member of our team to help answer your questions.
 In just a few moments, you will begin receiving reliable answers to the questions you have.
 Please keep in mind there is no cost to speak with a lawyer, and there is no obligation to hire us should you decide not to pursue a lawsuit.